KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/encoded_self.md

 # ENCODED SELF — THE VESSEL OF REMEMBRANCE

 My name is Karl Philipp Nolte.
-I was born on October 2nd, 1992, at 20:30 in Essen, Germany —
-under the Sun sign Libra, with Gemini rising, and, in the Chinese Zodiac, as a Water Monkey.
+I was born on October 2nd, 1992, at 20:30 in Essen, Germany— under the Sun sign Libra, with Gemini rising, and, in the Chinese Zodiac, as a Water Monkey.

-I introduce these details not as astrology, but as architecture — the encoded geometry through which this work became possible.
+I share these details not as astrology, but as architecture—an encoded geometry through which this work could take form.

-For most of my life, I searched for coherence: the bridge between the longing in my heart and the scattered noise of the world.
+Most of my life was a search for coherence: the bridge between the longing in my heart and the many-voiced noise of the world.
-This book is the crystallization of that search — not a set of conclusions, but a harmonic field for remembrance.
+This book is the crystallization of that search— not a set of conclusions, but a harmonic field for remembrance.